-Previously: SP 202 Elective Code: H Prerequisite: SPA E251, a foreign language placement test, or permission of the instructor.
-Students who place outside the range designated for this class will not be permitted to take this course for designated for this class will not be permitted to take this course for credit.
+Prerequisite: SPA E251, a foreign language placement test, or permission of the instructor.
+Students who place outside the range designated for this class will not be permitted to take this course for credit

 A continuation of SPA E251.
 Weekly themes and laboratory time required.